 It’s All in The Roots

-From planting to tree care afterward, the goal is to give the roots the easiest time establishing as possible.
-Without a solid root system the tree will be weak and unstable.
+From initial planting to the tree care afterward, the goal is to make it as easy as possible for the tree to establish strong, solid roots.
+Without a solid root system, the tree will be weak, vulnerable and unstable.

 Now that your tree is planted you still need to take good care of the roots for at least a year (even with your help, tree growth is a long process!
 Be patient).
 The most important factor is proper watering.